ShiminZhang/BVArithmaticBenchmarkGenerator/README.md

 ./nbitmult/gen_nbitmult.sh

-default range of bits: [10,14]
+Default range of bits: [10,14]

+Default duplications for each instance: 50

-A simple way to change the range of bits used for instances is to change it in ./nbitmult/gen_nbitmult.sh
+A simple way to change the range of bits or duplications used for instances is to change it in ./nbitmult/gen_nbitmult.sh

 To generate commutativity/associativity instances only, if not both, please check the gen() function in the script.
 The comments there would help.
 ## Generate addition instances